Sergio Iacobucci Sergio Iacobucci

 "Prospects nod but don't convert."

 They say they get it.
 Then they go quiet.
 40% of B2B deals are lost to no decision at all (not to a competitor, to inertia).
 The buyer had pain but couldn't build a strong enough case internally.
 Your story didn't hit the mark.
+The prospect was more worried about messing up than missing out.

 "The sales team is going off-script."

 They're not lazy.
 The script doesn't match what they hear from buyers.
 Only 35% of reps believe marketing knows what content they need (Strategic ABM).
+They do this out of necessity and what’s been produced for them isn’t passing their test (there’s multiple reasons this could be the case).

 "We tell our story differently depending on who's in the room."